University of Birmingham: 1960s and modern expansion

 In 1967, Lucas House, a new hall of residence designed by The John Madin Design Group, was completed, providing 150 study bedrooms.
 It was constructed in the garden of a large house.
 The Medical School was extended in 1967 to a design by Leonard J. Multon and Partners.
-The two-storey building was part of a complex which covers the southside of Metchley Fort, a Roman fort.
+The two-storey building was part of a complex that covers the southside of Metchley Fort, a Roman fort.
 In 1968, the Institute for Education in the Department for Education was opened.
 This was another Casson, Conder and Partners-designed building.
 The complex consisted of a group of buildings centred around an eight-storey block, containing study offices, laboratories and teaching rooms.
-The building has a reinforced concrete frame which is exposed internally and the external walls are of silver-grey rustic bricks.
+The building has a reinforced concrete frame that is exposed internally, and the external walls are of silver-grey rustic bricks.
 The roofs of the lecture halls, penthouse and Child Study wing are covered in copper.

 Arup Associates returned in the 1960s to design the Arts and Commerce Building, better known as Muirhead Tower and houses the Institute of Local Government Studies.
 This was completed in 1969.
 A£42 million refurbishment of the 16-storey tower was completed in 2009 and it now houses the Colleges of Social Sciences and the Cadbury Research Library, the new home for the university's Special Collections.
 The podium was remodeled around the existing Allardyce Nicol studio theatre, providing additional rehearsal spaces and changing and technical facilities.
 The ground floor lobby now incorporates a Starbucks coffee shop.
 The name, Muirhead Tower, came from that of the first philosophy professor of the university John Henry Muirhead.

-Recently completed is a 450-seat concert hall, called the Bramall Music Building, which completes the redbrick semicircle of the Aston Webb building designed by Glenn Howells Architects with venue design by Acoustic Dimensions.
+Completed in 2012, the Bramall Music Building is a 450-seat concert hall, which completes the redbrick semicircle of the Aston Webb building, designed by Glenn Howells Architects with venue design by Acoustic Dimensions.
 This auditorium, with its associated research, teaching and rehearsal facilities, houses the Department of Music.
 In August 2011 the university announced that architects Lifschutz Davidson Sandilands and S&P were appointed to develop a new Indoor Sports Centre as part of a £175 million investment in the campus.

+Railway station

+In 1978, University station, on the Cross-City Line, was opened to serve the university and its hospital.
+It is the only university campus in mainland Britain with its own railway station.
+In 2021, construction began on a redeveloped facility adjacent to the existing structure as part of the West Midlands Rail Programme (WMRP).
+The rebuilt station was completed and opened to the public in January 2024.
+Nearby, the Steampipe Bridge, which was constructed in 2011, transports steam across the Cross-City Railway Line and Worcester & Birmingham Canal from the energy generation plant to the medical school as part of the university's sustainable energy strategy.
+Its laser-cut exterior is also a public art feature.